 Who We Are

 Northwest Pilot Project (NWPP) has been addressing the many needs of very low-income seniors in Multnomah County since 1969.
-Started by Episcopalian priest and a United Church of Christ minister Peter Paulson as an all- volunteer group, NWPP focused on older adults in the downtown core of Portland providing basic supports for seniors at risk of losing their ability to live independently.
+Started by Episcopal priest and United Church of Christ minister Peter Paulson as an all-volunteer group, NWPP focused on older adults in the downtown core of Portland, providing basic supports for seniors at risk of losing their ability to live independently.
+Poor and isolated older adults were being put into nursing homes unnecessarily.
 At the time, NWPP was the only effort providing support for older adults.
-Poor and isolated older adults were being put into nursing homes unnecessarily.
-In response NWPP began to “pilot” programs in areas of unmet need including:
+In response, NWPP began to “pilot” programs in areas of unmet need including:

 - Organized volunteers willing to assist seniors with important services such as legal assistance.

-As NWPP grew, the program it piloted spun off to other agencies.
-NWPP kept its focus on housing, transportation and advocacy as its core programs.
+As NWPP grew, the programs it piloted spun off to other agencies.
+NWPP kept its focus on housing, transportation, and advocacy as its core programs.
 Today, we are the leading advocate for low-income seniors in Multnomah County seeking housing stability.